azbithead/si-units/README.md

 # si-units

-The si-units library provides type-safe calculations involving physical quantities that are measured in the units of the International System of Units (SI):
+The si-units C++ library provides type-safe calculations involving physical quantities that are measured in the units of the [International System of Units](https://en.wikipedia.org/wiki/International_System_of_Units).

-* meter - length (or distance)
-* kilogram - mass
-* second - time
-* ampere - electric current
-* kelvin - thermodynamic temperature
-* mole - amount of substance
-* candela - luminous intensity

 si-units is a header-only library of template classes and functions that automatically convert quantities to the correct units when performing mathematical or relational operations.
 The library contains two classes/structs: si::quantity_t and si::units_t.

 ## si::quantity_t

-si::quantity_t is a struct template containing static constant members that represent the integer exponents of each type of quantity associated with an SI base or derived unit.
+si::quantity_t (see si/quantity.hpp) is a struct template containing static constant members that represent the integer exponents of each type of quantity associated with an SI base or derived unit.
 All the exponents in si::quantity_t default to 0.
 An exponent equal to 0 effectively causes that quantity to not exist in the units of the type.
 Likewise an exponent of 2 indicates the corresponding quantity is squared.
 For example, length squared is area.
 A negative exponent indicates the corresponding quantity exists in the denominator of the quantity being represented by si::quantity_t.

 The si::quantity_t examples provided below are intended to help the reader understand how the si::quantity_t type works.
 However, it is unlikely that clients of this library will need to write code that defines si::quantity_t types since those types are automatically created as needed when code performs mathematical or relational operations using si::units_t.

+The library defines type aliases based on si::quantity_t for all quantities related to base SI units and most derived SI units.

 ### Example 1